 We invite others to nominate additional topics important to their businesses and then help us to prioritize our efforts going forward.

 Agenda & Activities

-We will be pursuing the stated objectives by a plan composed from several elements which may include topical focus groups, articles and blog posts, book reviews, recorded interviews, industry surveys, conference panels, webinars, and cooperation with other organizations.
+We will be pursuing our objectives by a plan selected from several elements which may include: topical focus groups, virtual roundtables, articles and blog posts, book reviews, recorded interviews, industry surveys, conference presentations, webinars, and cooperation with other organizations and alliances.
 This plan will be developed in collaboration with members using small discussion groups.
-To follow our progress or better yet join us by sending an email to firstname.lastname@example.org.
+Follow our progress or better yet join us by sending an email to firstname.lastname@example.org.

 Announcements & Updates